Darshanjain957/Vinebot_noetic_packages/README.md

 </p>

 # PS4
 The vinebot can be controlled using a ps4 joystick.
-ROS requires a couple of nodes additional to the ps4 ros package located in
+ROS requires a couple of nodes additional to the ps4 ros package (Vinebot_ROS_Packages/ps4-ros) which can be installed using the following commands.

+joystick driver:          $ sudo apt install ros-noetic-joy

+ds4drv:                   $ sudo pip install ds4drv

+in order to use the joystick with ROS it must be paired before starting the launch files,  press the Playstation button + share button for ~5 sec this will put the joystick in pairing mode once the joystick is in pairing mode conncet it to the PCor the microcontroller with the ROS code.
+Once the Joystick is paired it pairs automatically with the microcontroller.

 # launch instructions

 to launch vinebot with rtabmap in the mapping node with ekf filter based fused localization